lucid-bs/LSUT/README.md

 To meet Standard Two, a tool must exhibit Artistically Deterministic Behavior.
 Artistically Deterministic behavior is behavior that unless the user intends for, results in the same exact result under the same exact condtions.
 Artistically Deterministic behavior does not include behavior that can intentionally cause malicious harm (eg. Intentionally corrupting a User's Map or Game in a non-safe manner that can lead to bugs or crashes.)
 Artistically Deterministic behavior shall include beahvior that intentionally causes randomness in a safe, controlled manner (eg. Particle Systems or a map such as The 15th Sublimit.)
 If a tool exhibits Non-Artistically Deterministic behavior, the Tool does not meet this standard.

 ## Standard 3: Unified Reproducibility
-***THIS STANDARD MAY ONLY APPLY TO TOOlS THAT USE APIS THAT DIRECTLY INTERFACE WITH UNITY SYSTEMS, SUCH AS VIVIFY OR SYNAPSE.***
+***THIS STANDARD MAY ONLY APPLY TO TOOLS THAT USE APIS THAT DIRECTLY INTERFACE WITH UNITY SYSTEMS, SUCH AS VIVIFY OR SYNAPSE.***

 To meet Standard Three, a tool must be tested to provide output that upon Map Bake, ***DOES NOT DIFFER*** from the output of Official Tools.
 This means that Tools shall be tested to directly output Unity Files that upon Compilation through Official Methods, do not differ from Unofficial Map Baking.
 If a Tool exhibits behavior that differs from Official Compilation, the tool does not meet this standard.